Sanglorian/orcus/Orcus Player Options - current.md

 ## Half-Orc

 Half-orcs mature a little faster than humans, reaching adulthood around age 14.
 They age noticeably faster and rarely live longer than 75 years.
 Half-orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.

 ### Half-Orc Traits

-Your half-orc character has certain traits deriving from your orc ancestry.
+Your half-orc character has certain traits deriving from human and orc ancestry.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Dexterity
+* +2 Strength
-* +2 Strength OR +2 Constitution
+* +2 Constitution
+* +2 Wisdom

 ***Size:*** Your size is Medium.